+ASL 490 ASL Internship (1-6)

+This course is intended as a culminative application of theories and methods learned in previous courses.
+Students will, with approval from internship supervisor and cooperating supervisor, select an internship site and responsibilities equivalent to number of credit hours earned.
+The responsibilities may include ASL tutoring, teaching, consulting, modeling, diagnosis, research and/or resource development.
+Students are responsible for reporting and reflecting on weekly responsibilities and attending weekly seminars with other interns.
+The reports and reflections will be integrated in an internship portfolio checked periodically throughout the semester by both the cooperating supervisor and the internship supervisor.

+Prerequisite: ASL 401 and permission of instructor or program coordinator.

 ASL 494 Senior Seminar (3)

 This capstone course is required for those students who complete the prerequisite courses, and it is to enable them to review their prior learning in the program.
 The course is also designed to give students the opportunity to develop an integrated approach to the study of ASL.
 Students will be expected to do at least one research paper on a selected topic to be approved by the faculty member.
 Prerequisite: ASL 304, 405.

-ASL 495 Special Topics (1-3)
+ASL 495 Special Topics (1-5)

-Special topics in sign communication depending on the needs and interests of Gallaudet students.
-May be repeated for different topics.
+Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
 Prerequisite: Permission of the instructor.

 ASL 499 Independent Study (1-3)

 A project in the area of the student's special interest as it relates to sign communication.
 Title indicating the content must be available at time of registration.
 Prerequisite: Permission of the department.

 ASL 595 Special Topics (3)

 Special Topics

 ASL 601 Communication in Gestures I (1)

 This course is taught in five 3 hour sessions which provide an introduction to communicating with gestures.
 Students learn to describe objects, ask for and give directions, and discuss limited hypothetical issues through the use of gestures.
 The instructor uses gestures throughout the course.

 ASL 602 Communication in Gestures II (1)

 This course is taught in five 3-hour sessions which build on the skills learned in ASL 601.
 Students learn to paraphrase, describe floor plans, and develop a skit through the use of gestures.
 The instructor uses gestures throughout the course.

-Prerequisite: ASL 401.
+Prerequisite: ASL 601.